silasdavis/bosmarmot/burrow.js/README.md

 If a callback is not provided a promise is returned.

+In the case of a REVERT op-code being called in the contract function call, an error will be passed with the revert string as the .message field.
+These errors can be distinguished from other errors as the .code field will be `ERR_EXECUTION_REVERT`.

 In addition to the standard function call, there are three other forms `Contract.functionname.sim(params... [, callback])` `Contract.functionname.at(address, params... [, callback])`